uscensusbureau/the-opportunity-project/pages/prize-challenge/prize-challenge.md

 ### What is It?
 {: .section-header }

-The Open Data for Good Grand Challenge is a set of cash and in-kind prizes awarded for teams who have created high-impact digital tools that solve problems for the public.
+The Open Data for Good Grand Challenge is a set of monetary and in-kind prizes awarded for teams who have created high-impact digital tools that solve problems for the public.

 Please visit the [official challenge.gov posting]({{ page.challenge-gov }}) to view Challenge details.